FoodTruckTrackR34/back-end/README.md

 Where user_id is the id of the user submitting the rating.
 Returns a success message.

 ### /api/trucks/get-all-truck-ratings [GET]
 For getting all truck ratings and associated data.
+Requires a token in the Authorization header.
 Expects no input.
 Returns an array, like this,
 ```
 [
     {